jimbobbennett/StarWarsCopilot/5-mcp/README.md

 ## Build an MCP server

 Our web search tool is working well for us, but would be better if we could move it out to an MCP server, then change our copilot to be an MCP client so we can add more MCP servers.

+MCP is designed to work with external tools, not functions inside your app.
+The advantage of moving tools out to an MCP server is it breaks down your app into components that can be reused, or updated independently.

 Lets build a Star Wars MCP server, with one tool for querying Wookiepedia.